We are located at 36 E. Twohig, Ste. B2 in the basement of the historic Cactus Hotel. Click here for a map.

 No, windows and doors are not replaced through our weatherization assistance program.

 Weatherization is designed to make the home more energy efficient and comfortable.
 It does not include repairs such as plumbing, roofs, or floors.

 We DO NOT keep the deed to your home after we weatherize it nor will we ever ask for it.

 Weatherization can be performed on mobile homes as well.

-CVCAA serves fourteen counties with the weatherization program: Coke, Coleman, Concho, Crockett, Irion, Kimble, McCullough, Menard, Reagan, Runnels, Schleicher, Sterling, Sutton and Tom Green.
+CVCAA serves fourteen counties with the weatherization program: Coke, Coleman, Concho, Crockett, Irion, Kimble, McCulloch, Menard, Reagan, Runnels, Schleicher, Sterling, Sutton and Tom Green.